MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ### Create the quantum algorithm

 Next, create a multiplier using the [MultiplyI](/qsharp/api/qsharp/microsoft.quantum.arithmetic.multiplyi) operation.
-You can configure the size of the multiplier with a `bitwidth` parameter.
-The operation will have two input registers, each the size of the specified `bitwidth`, and one output register that is twice the size of the specified `bitwidth`.
+You can configure the size of the multiplier with a `bitwidth` parameter that can be passed as input argument.
+The `EstimateMultiplication` operation will have two input registers, each the size of the specified `bitwidth`, and one output register that is twice the size of the specified `bitwidth`.

 Click **+ Code** to add a new cell, then add the following Q# code using the [%%qsharp magic command](xref:microsoft.quantum.how-to.python-local#the-qsharp-magic-command).